About us

 Würzburg as a strong immunological location

-Research at the Würzburg Medical Campus can also be complemented by the activities of the Max Planck team well.
-Several clinics and institutes here study the regulation of immune cells and research immunotherapies for cancer and skin diseases.
+Moreover, Würzburg recently became one of four sites of the National Center for Tumor Diseases that focuses on immunotherapy research.
+Research at the Würzburg Medical Campus is complemented by the activities of the Max Planck team.
+Several clinics and institutes here study the regulation of immune cells and develop immunotherapies for cancer and skin diseases.

 Major non-university research organizations in Würzburg